-If you are a street name stockholder and your bank, broker or other nominee has not provided you with competing proxy materials from Starboard (in addition to the Company's proxy materials), your bank, broker or other nominee is not entitled to vote your shares on "non-routine" items absent voting instructions from you, but may, in its discretion, either leave your shares unvoted or vote your shares on "routine" matters.
+Your bank, broker or other nominee is not entitled to vote your shares on "non-routine" items absent voting instructions from you, but may, in its discretion, either leave your shares unvoted or vote your shares on "routine" matters.
 The proposal to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 (Proposal No. 2) is the only "routine" matter proposed to be presented at the Annual Meeting.
 Accordingly, your bank, broker or other nominee will be able to exercise discretionary authority on Proposal No. 2 if it does not receive voting instructions from you, and broker non-votes will occur as to each of the other proposals presented at the Annual Meeting, which are considered "non-routine" matters.
 Such broker non-votes will not affect the outcome of Proposal Nos.
 1 and 3.
+However, we do not expect that your bank, broker or other nominee will be permitted to vote your shares with respect to any of the proposals to be voted on at the Annual Meeting unless you provide the bank, broker or other nominee with voting instructions.

 YOUR VOTE IS VERY IMPORTANT.
-Whether or not you plan to attend the Annual Meeting, we encourage you to vote TODAY so that your voice is heard by voting by Internet, by telephone or by dating, signing and returning the enclosed GOLD proxy card.
+Whether or not you plan to attend the Annual Meeting, we encourage you to vote TODAY so that your voice is heard by voting by Internet, by telephone or by dating, signing and returning the enclosed proxy card.
 Voting your shares prior to the Annual Meeting will not affect your right to attend or vote at the Annual Meeting, but will ensure that your vote is counted if you are unable to attend.
 You can revoke your proxy at any time before the proxy or proxies you appointed cast your votes.
 If your bank, broker or other nominee is the holder of record of your shares (i.e., your shares are held in "street name"), you will receive voting instructions from such holder of record.
 You must follow these instructions in order for your shares to be voted.
-We urge you to instruct your bank, broker or other nominee, by following the instructions on the enclosed GOLD voting instruction form, to vote your shares in line with the Board's recommendations on the GOLD voting instruction form.
+We urge you to instruct your bank, broker or other nominee, by following the instructions on the enclosed voting instruction form, to vote your shares in line with the Board's recommendations on the voting instruction form.